JKrag/increment-semver/README.md

 This script then generates(2) a full major.minor.patch version number, using the next unused available patch number delivered by the increment.build service.

+## Dependencies

+Apart from obviously requiering bash or a compatible shell, the script depends on the following that might not be default available on your system, especially if running on a minimal build server or in a container:

+- curl
+- sha1sum

 ## Footnotes
 1) If you don't want to use the publicly hosted service,you can choose to run your own copy, on premise or on a cloud of choice, as the increment.build project is Open Source under a MIT license